TeamKnown/Crum/README.md

 # Project Challenges

 *Rendering Crums*:
-We initially rendered Crums using longitute and latitude alone, but that did not provide very precise results, as the orientation of a Crum relative to the user is determined by their device camera.
-For example, if a crum is south of a user, and the user is facing north, then crum should show up behind the user, not in front of them.
+We initially rendered Crums using longitude and latitude alone, but that did not provide very precise results, as the orientation of a Crum relative to the user is determined by their device camera.
+For example, if a Crum is south of a user, and the user is facing north, then the Crum should show up behind the user, not in front of them.
 To solve this problem, we used the iPhone's internal compass to determine which way a user is facing, then derived where in the camera view to populate the Crum.

 # Learning Takeaways

 # Features - time permitting and stretch goals
-- Socket.io integration to allow users to see Crum updates in realtime
+- Socket.io integration to allow users at the same latitude/longitude coordinates to see Crum updates in real time
-- Add a friend's list component to the User Profile that would allow users to add, edit, and delete other users
+- Add a friend's list component to the User Profile that allows users to add, edit, and delete friends
 - Chat functionality to allow users to communicate with each other
 - Render 3D objects in the AR view
+- Allow users to upload their own images to create unique Crums